jacob-horton/personal-website/content/posts/2025/11-07-creating-a-language.md

 - We create a **language Virtual Machine (VM)** that can read this bytecode and perform the action we expect in the VM's language
 - This is how Python and Java work

-> Language VMs are different from the kind of VM that simulates a whole computer
+> Language VMs are different from the kind of VMs that simulate a whole computer

 A benefit of interpreting is that we can run our code on any machine that has our interpreter/VM installed - we do not need a separate executable file per architecture/OS.